2024 Sustainability Report

 Summary

-For 2023, the University is reporting on the same responsible investment metrics as were first reported in 2022.
-Reporting covers listed Australian Equities and International Equities for which reasonable data is available, yet noting that robust and consistent data remains an industry-wide challenge.
-This represents around half of the University’s longer-term investments.
-In addition, the University invests in other asset classes such as fixed interest, infrastructure, property, and private equity.
-Reporting on the carbon emissions of these asset classes will be included in future reports as methodologies and confidence in the underlying data improves.
+For 2024, the University is reporting on the same responsible investment metrics as were first reported in 2022.
+This includes listed Australian Equities and International Equities, which together represent approximately half of the University’s investment portfolio and are the only asset classes for which reasonable data is available.
+It is important to note that robust and consistent data remains a challenge across the industry.
+The University also invests in other asset classes, including fixed interest, infrastructure, property, and private equity.
+Carbon emissions data for these asset classes will be included in future reports as methodologies and confidence in the data improves.

-The University highlights that drawing definitive conclusions from data today is difficult as methodologies are still evolving, and the underlying numbers are still highly variable.
-It may take several years to draw firm conclusions, however it is important to be actively involved in this journey and work with like-minded investors to advance practices.
+The University acknowledges that drawing definitive conclusions from carbon emissions data remains challenging, even as methodologies improve.
+While it may take several years to draw robust conclusions, and given the inherent complexity of these assessments, it is essential to remain engaged in this process and collaborate with like-minded investors to improve practices.

 Metrics

-The metrics reported for 2023 align with 2022 reporting yet noting there are material data revisions experienced as methodologies and the company and data providers reporting evolves.
-JANA estimated (via external data providers) the University’s financed emissions using the ‘Enterprise Value Including Cash’ (EVIC)[4] method, which measures the University’s share of a company’s emissions proportional to the University’s investment in the company’s total value.
+The metrics reported for June 2024 align with prior years, though material data revisions have occurred due to evolving methodologies and improvements in reporting by companies and data providers.
+JANA, utilising external data providers, estimated the University’s financed emissions using the ‘Enterprise Value Including Cash’ (EVIC)[3] method.
+This approach measures the University’s share of a company’s emissions based on its proportionate investment in the company’s total value.
 This method aligns with the latest guidance from the Partnership for Carbon Accounting Financials (PCAF) and the recommendations from the Task Force on Climate-related Financial Disclosures (TCFD).
-It enables the University to actively monitor the financed carbon emissions of the Investment Portfolio and for JANA to use the information to actively engage investment managers on the emissions profile of their holdings.

-Key industry bodies, including those that the University and JANA are members of, are aware of these limitations and are continually working to review and enhance the methodologies in calculating financed carbon emissions.
+Key industry bodies, including those that the University and JANA are members of, continue to review these limitations, and advocate for enhanced methodologies used in calculating financed carbon emissions.

 Estimated carbon emissions and carbon intensity of the University’s listed Equity investments[4]